tuxnam/KQL-It-All/PwnKit-Sentinel-KQL.md

 ### A note on CVE-2022-0185: Kubescape vulnerability

 Recently another critical vulnerability was disclosed, in Kubernetes environments.
 This vulnerability basically exploits a capability (basically giving more privileges to a container than what they normally should have), CAP_SYS_ADMIN, to gain node access on a Kubernetes cluster.
 It also allows to exploit a container in a different namespace.
-Most container runtime protection tools would detect and alert on the usage of this capability and this should be part of your best-practices to drop all capabilities in your container environments. <br />
+Most container runtime protection tools would detect and alert on the usage of this capability and this should be part of your best-practices to drop all capabilities in your container environments and leverage *seccomp* profiles.<br />
 However, the above CVE, pwnkit, combined with this kubescape vulnerability allows to completely compromise a full Kubernetes cluster, so be vigilent.

 Defender for containers for instance would spot such runtime security issue.
 By the way, it would also spot deletion of command history file on your host.